vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct set nesting` *id* `enabled`|`disabled` Allow/disallow LXC nesting for container *id*.
 The container needs to be restarted for the change to take effect.

+`ct unset autostart` *id*
+  Do not start the container automatically.

 `ct unset hostname` *id*
   Unset container hostname. `osctld` will not touch the container's hostname